How to Create a Master Production Schedule (MPS)

 • Planning: Balancing market demand to materials, labor and the capacity of your equipment to deliver the goods.

-• Make adjustments to schedule: Schedules need to have a contingency for unexpected delays or mistakes that stop the flow of product.
+• Make adjustments to schedule: Schedules need to have a contingency for unexpected delays or mistakes that stop the flow of products.

 • Prevent stockouts: Planning for capacity requirements to maintain the output of production.